Python-GIS-book/site/source/back-matter/md/glossary.md

 Unary union
   The unary union operation takes multiple geometries and merges them into a single geometry.
 This is useful when you have a collection of shapes and you want to treat them as a single entity for analysis or visualization.

+Unsigned integer
+  A type of integer that represents only non-negative whole numbers, starting from zero.
+Unlike {term}`signed integers`, unsigned integers do not include a "+" or "-" sign, allowing them to use all their bits for positive values.

 Variable
   A way of storing values in the memory of the computer using specific names that you define.